ANTI-VIOLENCE 24 HOUR CRISIS HOTLINE

 - Case Management.
 We offer ongoing crisis intervention, safety planning, and goal planning based on the needs and wishes of survivors.
 We assist with survivors with basic needs such as food, transportation, and linkage to public benefits.
 We provide advocacy and support for clients choosing to seek orders of protection, attend court proceedings, and obtain victim benefit/entitlement counseling.
 We can also provide linkages to other services that clients may require such as medical care, mental health counseling, support groups as needed.
 The client and the AVP Case Manager will work together towards achieving the client’s goals and adjust the service plan as needed and determined by the client.
 Case Management availability is limited by the capacity of case managers to accept new clients and may not always be available.

 - Short Term Emergency Shelter.
 Shelter is available for LGBTQ survivors of violence who become homeless fleeing violence.
 Shelter is provided in the form of vouchers to local motels we partner with.
 Shelter availability is limited and may not always be available.

 - We offer several housing programs for persons who become homeless fleeing violence and require longer term support to achieve safety and stability.
-This includes rapid rehousing and transitional housing lasting between six to twenty four months and permanent housing.
+This includes rapid rehousing and transitional housing lasting roughly six months and permanent housing when appropriate.
 Housing capacity is limited and may not always be available.

-Please email or call us to make an appointment.
+Please email us or call us to make an appointment.

 We offer all our services in English and Spanish.
 Ofrecemos todos nuestros servicios en inglés y en español.